criztovyl/DownZip/README.txt

 == CONFIGURATION ==

-For dlandunzip.php you need no configuration, simply upload and start!
+For DLUnzip.php you need no configuration, simply upload and start!

 In the secured version you have to insert an key into the "auth_keys" array.
 Each key as a string with quotation marks, seperated by "," inside the bracelets.